Manxv99/Spotify-Clone/README.md

 # Spotify Website Clone
-This project was created form local system
+This project was created form local system.
+Created by Manav Shah.